 This knife sharpening machine is presented in the form of a plastic horizontal holder with several holes.
 And each nest has its own angle of inclination.

 Of all the options that will be considered, this one has the lowest level of sharpening quality.
 The problem is that the blade will be pressed manually, unlike the first option, without additional fixation on the support.
-But despite this, this device for sharpening knives is quite suitable for domestic use, and plus - it is very simple in terms of manufacturing.
+But despite this, this device for sharpening knives, it is quite suitable for use for domestic purposes, and plus - it is very simple in terms of production.

-In the process of work, we will need two wooden bars with dimensions of 6x4x30 cm, two bolts and wing nuts with dimensions M6 or M8, two thin knitting needles (curved in the shape of the letter “L”).
+In the process of work, we will need two wooden blocks with dimensions 6x4x30 cm, two bolts and wing nuts of sizes M6 or M8, two thin knitting needles (curved in the shape of the letter “L”).

-From the tools you need a hacksaw blade, a chisel and a hammer, a file with sandpaper, a school protractor and a drill.
+The tools you need are a hacksaw blade, a chisel and a hammer, a file with sandpaper, a school protractor and a drill.

-we apply markings with the required angle of inclination.
+We apply markings with the required angle of inclination.
 We take the canvas and file the first mark on one of the parts.
-It is not necessary to go deeper than the width of the canvas itself.
+There is no need to go deeper than the width of the canvas itself.

-We turn the hacksaw over and insert it with the blunt side into the sawn slot.
-We apply the second part from above and make sure that both the edges of the elements themselves and the markings on them match.
+Turn the hacksaw over and insert its blunt side into the cut slot.
+We place the second part on top and make sure that both the edges of the elements themselves and the markings on them match.
 Next, we saw through all the remaining lines in the same way.

-We apply a chisel to the excess wood that needs to be removed.
-With a hammer, tap lightly on the top of the chisel and knock out small chips.
-When the bulk of the wood is removed, we bring the site to the required evenness with a file.
+Apply the chisel to the excess wood that needs to be removed.
+Lightly tap the top of the chisel with a hammer and knock out small chips.
+When the bulk of the wood has been removed, we bring the area to the required level using a file.

-We drill holes for the entry of bolts and spokes as shown in the figure.
-Using fine grit sandpaper, smooth the edges of the holes, the corners of the parts and their entire surface.
+We drill holes for the bolts and spokes to fit in as shown in the figure.
+Using fine-grit sandpaper, we smooth the edges of the holes, the corners of the parts and their entire surface.

-We thread bolts into larger holes, then we string ordinary nuts and tighten them tighter.
-In smaller ones, locking needles pass (necessary so that the canvases do not move down during operation).
+We thread the bolts through the larger holes, then thread regular nuts and tighten them tighter.
+The smaller ones contain knitting needles (necessary to prevent the blades from sliding down during operation).
 We insert the canvases themselves into the grooves and press them against the second half of the product.
-We fix everything at the end with a pair of wing nuts.
+At the end we fix everything with a pair of wing nuts.

 We imitate a sharpener model from Apex

-This machine for sharpening knives is presented in the form of a fairly massive device with a stand and a platform placed on it at an angle, a rod is mounted on the side, on which the end of the nozzle rests.
-This type of grinding device, despite its dimensions, in comparison with the previous ones, is the most successful.
+This machine for sharpening knives is presented in the form of a fairly massive device with a stand and a platform placed on it at an angle; a rod is mounted on the side, on which the end of the nozzle rests.
+This type of sharpening device, despite its dimensions, in comparison with the previous ones, is the most successful.

-It is easy to use and the quality of sharpening is high.
+It is easy to use and its sharpening quality is high.
 In addition, making such a knife sharpener with your own hands is very simple.

-• (not a whole, even a quarter is enough);
+• (not a whole one, even a quarter is enough);

 • magnet (with slots for bolts, if it is not possible to drill them yourself);